inyokaproject/inyoka-legacy/docs/source/services.rst

 our own or implement interfaces for our JavaScript code to implement AJAX services and such stuff.

 Inyoka supports these kind of services in an easy way.
-Defining an service or API is nearly the same work as define an view controller or an admin provider.
+To define a service or API is nearly the same work as to define a view controller or an admin provider.

 Let's assume we have the following model::